madskristensen/JavaScriptPrettier/README.md

 - Prettifies JavaScript or TypeScript files
 - Uses [Prettier](https://github.com/jlongster/prettier) node module
-    - If a version of Prettier can be found in installed via npm relative to the current file, it will be used.
+    - If a version of Prettier can be found installed via npm locally (relative to the current file), it will be used.
     - If no local Prettier installation is found, the extension falls back to an embedded Prettier.
 - Reads the standard [Prettier configuration file](https://prettier.io/docs/en/configuration.html)